The BREF update - what will this mean for the industry?

 Technical and legal implications for operators.
 What will it mean for older plants and for those in the development pipeline?
 An explanation of the requirements and a detailed look at how plants, owners and operators will need to respond.

-Dr Kai Liebal has worked for 16 years with vonRoll – HZI.
-During this time he has had various functions in engineering, tendering and sales.
-Currently he is responsible for risk management and operational optimisation.
+Dr Kai Liebal has worked for 18 years with Hitachi Zosen Inova.
+During this time he has held various engineering, tendering and sales roles, as well a risk management functions.
+Currently he is responsible for carbon reduction solutions in Energy from Waste management plants.